thealphadollar/set_proxy/README.md

 # LINUX Proxy

-The script in the repository sets proxy for most frequently used commands in the Ubuntu/Debian system.
+The script in the repository sets/unsets proxy for most frequently used commands in the Ubuntu/Debian system.

--- Gnome system wide</br>
+- Gnome system wide</br>
--- Apt Package Installer</br>
+- Apt Package Installer</br>
--- Environment</br>
+- Environment</br>
--- Terminal</br>
+- Terminal</br>
+- Git</br>

 ## How to run